The Ayurvedic Diet: Principles, Health Benefits, & Recipes

 3. Offers Detoxification With Panchakarma Therapy

-The Panchakarma therapy involves detoxification techniques and treatment methods for obesity, such as oleationi XA pre-therapeutic procedure where an individual is externally or internally administered with any kind of oil or fat. , sudationi XA therapeutic process in which an individual is made to sweat as a method of eliminating harmful toxins from the body. , and purgationi XA therapeutic process of inducing bowel movement using a laxative to purify or cleanse the overall system. , that may help manage obesity-related disorders (8).
+If you want a good detox diet recommendation, the Ayurveda diet involves a detox plan – the Panchakarma therapy that you can try.
+It involves detoxification techniques and treatment methods for obesity, such as oleationi A pre-therapeutic procedure where an individual is externally or internally administered with any kind of oil or fat. , sudationi A therapeutic process in which an individual is made to sweat as a method of eliminating harmful toxins from the body. , and purgationi A therapeutic process of inducing bowel movement using a laxative to purify or cleanse the overall system. , that may help manage obesity-related disorders (8).

 4. Discourages Unhealthy Eating